-Responsibilities of the managing directors
+Responsibilities of the management board

-The managing directors are responsible for:
+The management board is responsible for:

-- the preparation and fair presentation of the financial statements in accordance with EU-IFRS and Part 9 of Book 2 of the Dutch Civil Code; and for - such internal control as the managing directors determine is necessary to enable the preparation of the financial statements that are free from material misstatement, whether due to fraud or error.
+- the preparation and fair presentation of the financial statements in accordance with IFRS Accounting Standards as adopted by the European Union and Part 9 of Book 2 of the Dutch Civil Code; and for - such internal control as the management board determines is necessary to enable the preparation of the financial statements that are free from material misstatement, whether due to fraud or error.

-In preparing the financial statements, the managing directors are responsible for assessing the Company's ability to continue as a going concern.
-Based on the financial reporting frameworks mentioned, the managing directors should prepare the financial statements using the going-concern basis of accounting unless the managing directors either intend to liquidate the Company or to cease operations or have no realistic alternative but to do so.
-The managing directors should disclose in the financial statements any event and circumstances that may cast significant doubt on the Company's ability to continue as a going concern.
+In preparing the financial statements, the management board is responsible for assessing the Company's ability to continue as a going concern.
+Based on the financial reporting frameworks mentioned, the management board should prepare the financial statements using the going-concern basis of accounting unless the management board either intends to liquidate the Company or to cease operations or has no realistic alternative but to do so.
+The management board should disclose in the financial statements any event and circumstances that may cast significant doubt on the Company's ability to continue as a going concern.